Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations

 We also introduce the following outgoing/incoming phase-space boundaries:

 where $n(x)$ is the outer-pointing normal vector to the boundary $\partial \R^3_+$ at point $x$.
 We prescribe the absorption boundary conditions for the distribution function:

-In this paper, we are interested in a particular hydrodynamic limit of the system \eqref{eq:Vlasov}--\eqref{eq:NS}--\eqref{eq:NS2} which roughly speaking corresponds to a high friction regime where the particle volume fraction is small compared to the one of the fluid and where particles tend to follow the ambient fluid.
-After a nondimensionalization based on physical quantities appearing in the system, and that we do not detail here\footnote{We refer to \cite{ErtzbischoffPHD} for more details about the physical scaling procedure.
-An alternative nondimensionalization can also be found in the PhD thesis \cite{HoferPHD} of Richard Höfer.}, this regime consists in
+In this paper, we are interested in a particular hydrodynamic limit of the system \eqref{eq:Vlasov}--\eqref{eq:NS}--\eqref{eq:NS2}.
+Roughly speaking, it corresponds to a high-field regime where the particle volume fraction is small compared to the one of the fluid, and where the Stokes number is small.
+Physically, this means that the particles tend to follow the ambient fluid and that the inertial effects are not very important.
+After a nondimensionalization based on physical quantities appearing in the system, and that we do not detail here\footnote{We refer to \cite{ErtzbischoffPHD} for more details about this physical scaling procedure.
+An alternative nondimensionalization can also be found in the PhD thesis \cite{HoferPHD} of Richard Höfer.}, it consists in

 for some parameter $0 <\eps \ll1$.
 Our main goal is to justify an approximation of the Vlasov-Navier-Stokes system under this regime.
 This should lead, in some sense to be made precise later, to an hydrodynamic system of the form